santiagoesmeral/santiagoesmeral.github.io/PROGRESS.md

 2?
 WHY DOES STICKY NOT WORK AAAAAAA
 2- sticky needs to have A- all parentS (plural) to have overflow visible, and needs a top/right/left/bottom property defined, usually top: 0;

+3?
+WHY SO MANY GIT CORRUPT FILES
+3- idk but it seems like separating the npm start from the code . in 2 separate terminals (Aka not using the start_project command i had) fixed it.

 # CURRENT STATUS: